Help us refurbish a Hammermill and bring an Eat Mesquite Education Program to the Valley!

 Our first goal is to raise $12,000 and get us set up before our planned public milling events in summer 2019.
 At this time we are focused on mesquite bean milling, but if community interest exists, we would like to expand to carob and other native tree bean milling.
 The funds will go towards:

 - The repairs & upgrades the hammermill requires

 - Operating expenses and safety equipment

 - Ongoing education, management and materials so you can learn safe harvesting and storage techniques to ensure success with your very own mesquite flour

-Your Contributions help make this work!
+Your contributions help make this program work!